pkerpedjiev/emptypipes/_posts/2016-12-06-webpack-dev-server.md

 #### Summary

 <i>Switching from `gulp` and `webpack-stream` to `webpack-dev-server` reduces
-the rebuild time for my javascript project from ~11s to ~1.3 seconds.</i>
+the rebuild time for a 5500-line javascript project from ~11s to ~1.3 seconds.</i>

 #### Details